Metadrop/ddev-aljibe/README.md

 Aljibe provides several static code analysis tools and linters to help maintain high code quality.

-Because there are many tools available, Aljibe uses two wrappers to manage them: GrumPHP and PHPQA.
+Because many tools are available, Aljibe uses two wrappers to manage them: GrumPHP and PHPQA.

-GrumPHP is run automatically on each Git commit while PHPQA is intended to be run manually or by your CI/CD system.
-Because both uses the same underlying tools, they are configured similarly to ensure consistent results.
+GrumPHP runs automatically on each Git commit, while PHPQA is intended to be run manually or by your CI/CD system.
+Because both use the same underlying tools, they are configured similarly to ensure consistent results.
 Be sure to modify both configurations if you want to change the behaviour of any tool.

 #### GrumPHP

 GrumPHP runs code quality checks automatically on each Git commit.
-Aljibe configures GrumPHP with several tools and checks out of the box, including Git message check, Git branch name, file sizes, PHPStan, PHP_CodeSniffer with Drupal standards, PHPMD, and various linters.
+Aljibe configures GrumPHP with several tools and checks by default, including Git message check, Git branch name, file sizes, PHPStan, PHP_CodeSniffer with Drupal standards, PHPMD, and various linters.

-To customise it please refer to your project's `.grumphp.yml` file.
+To customise it, refer to your project's `.grumphp.yml` file.
 This file is provided by Aljibe during installation, but you can modify it to suit your project's needs.

 #### PHPQA

 PHPQA is a wrapper that allows you to run multiple PHP static analysis tools with a single command.
-Aljibe configures PHPQA to run out of the box the following tools: PHP_CodeSniffer with Drupal standards, PHPMD and PHP Parallel Lint.
+Aljibe configures PHPQA to run the following tools by default: PHP_CodeSniffer with Drupal standards, PHPMD and PHP Parallel Lint.

 PHPQA is intended to be run manually or by your CI/CD system.

-To customise it please refer to your project's `.phpqa.xml` file.
+To customise it, refer to your project's `.phpqa.xml` file.
 This file is provided by Aljibe during installation, but you can modify it to suit your project's needs.

 ### Behat testing (BDD/acceptance testing)